-Then there was my Singaporean friend, Mary, who lived in the apartment building next to ours.
-She was a tiny woman who loved food–as culturally important to her as Chinese matrilineal family hierarchy.
+Introduction and initiation into the Singaporean cuisine came from my friend, Mary, who lived in the apartment building next to ours.
+She was a tiny woman who loved food–as culturally important to her as her Chinese matrilineal family hierarchy.
 Mary would call me on the phone and say, “I’m picking you up to go eat!”
 The food in Singapore was, and is, phenomenal.
 This is the country where my taste buds learned to crave anything spicy.
 Mary was my guide.

 We ventured all over to her favorite “Hawker Centres”–informal, open-air food stalls specializing in Chinese, Malaysian, Indonesian, or Indian food.
 Cooked on order, on site, eaten with chopsticks while sitting on plastic stools at plastic tables on the sidewalk.